FLAIR-THU/CreamFL/README.md

 ## Citation

-If you find the paper provides some insights into multimodal FL or our code useful, please consider citing:
+If you find the paper provides some insights into multimodal FL or our code useful 🤗, please consider citing:

 ```
 @article{yu2023multimodal,